St. Pauli Church (Hamburg): History

 In 1814, a church on the same site was burned down by the French during the Siege of Hamburg during the War of the Sixth Coalition against Napoleon.
 Over 400 houses were burned, too.
 Though the building was destroyed, the church's crucifix, which was from 1690, and the baptismal font from 1693 were able to be saved and used in the new church.

-Construction

-Carl Ludwig Wenner, the first director of city planning for Hamburg, was responsible for the original building.
+Carl Ludwig Wenner, the first director of city planning for Hamburg, was responsible for the building.
 On May 16, 1819, the foundation stone was laid, and the completed church was consecrated on March 20, 1820.
 The interior of the main building was built in a neoclassical style which resembled a Greek temple.
 Instead of the massive columns that were originally planned, fine iron columns were donated by area metalworkers.
 The gallery supported by these columns seems to float.
 The church sits on a hill and overlooks the Elbe River.
 In 1864, the neo-Gothic/neo-Romanesque tower, designed by Max Wallenstein, was added to the church.